The listings featured on this site are from companies from which this site receives compensation. Read the

 Winner: HelloFresh

 Ordering is fast and easy with both Home Chef and HelloFresh.
 Every step of the way – from signup to unboxing – is streamlined.
 With either service, it only takes a few clicks to get your meal kits ordered.
+I also like that both services have apps to make it even more convenient.
+Image of a hand holding a mobile phone in a kitchen with HelloFresh's app on it

 Apart from being able to set your preferences, you can order from the full menu each week with both services.
 So, as long as you make any changes before your cutoff day, you can go in and change your order at any time.

 Home Chef allows you to place larger orders compared to HelloFresh, giving you the option to get up to 6 servings per meal.
-HelloFresh maxes out at 4 servings per meal but both services let you order up to 6 recipes each week, with a minimum order of 2 recipes per week serving 2 people.
+HelloFresh maxes out at 4 servings per meal, but both services let you order up to 6 recipes each week, with a minimum order of 2 recipes per week serving 2 people.

 Home Chef will also give you other customization options during the ordering process, such as the ability to change the number of servings on different meals.
 Customization really is the cornerstone of Home Chef’s model – but don’t forget this will also affect the final price, so keep that in mind if you’re budgeting!
+Screenshots comparing order sizes between Home Chef and HelloFresh.

-HelloFresh has the advantage of offering more delivery days, so Home Chef doesn’t have an easy victory in this category.
+HelloFresh has the advantage of offering more delivery days.
 With Home Chef or HelloFresh, however, the number of delivery options will vary depending on your address.
-For my NYC zip code, HelloFresh offers delivery 7 days a week!
-In comparison, Home Chef offers delivery just 5 days a week for me, which didn’t include weekends.
-With either service, you can change your delivery day at any point.
+For a NYC zip code, HelloFresh offers delivery a full 7 days a week!

-The ingredient quality is comparable between these services: HelloFresh and Home Chef both claim to use responsibly-sourced animal products, but HelloFresh has published more detailed information on its sourcing.
+The ingredient quality is comparable between these services.
+HelloFresh and Home Chef both claim to use responsibly-sourced animal products, but HelloFresh has published more detailed information on its sourcing.

 Meal Prep